-Rather than run the same ad content across different platforms, it’s often worth the time to create an ad that will work great specifically on that platform.
-Twitter is about brevity, moving fast, making an impact, and having a conversation.
+It’s often worth the time to create an ad that will work great specifically on Twitter.
+Twitter is about brevity, moving fast, making an impact, and engaging in conversation.
 The same content you use to target keywords in a PPC campaign or as email subject lines won’t always work here.

-Here are a few ideas to help you create Twitter Ads that capture attention and sales.
+Here are a few ideas to help you create Twitter Ads that capture attention and drive sales.

 Keep it simple

-While the character limit isn’t as stringent as it used to be, even the old 140 character limit could be too long for an effective ad.
-People will spend no more than a second or two looking at your ad as they scroll — the shorter you make it, the more likely you’ll be able to deliver your message and get them to stop scrolling.
+Even the 280 character limit can often be too long for an effective ad.
+People will spend no more than a second or two looking at your ad as they scroll — the shorter you make it, the more likely you’ll be able to deliver your message.
 Write your ad the same way you would an outdoor billboard — it’s amazing how much you can say with just a few words.

 Easy on the fluff

 While hashtags and emojis can add fun to your copy, don’t go overboard.
-As with images, only use them if they make your copy stronger — if the copy works just as well without them, take them out.
+As with images, only use them if they make your copy stronger — if the copy works just as well without them, remove them.

 Create eye-catching visuals